 - If not, from Bagac Terminal ride a tricycle for P100 good for 3 – 4 pax to bring you directly to Las Casas

-- I suggest you booked your ticket and reservation online to avoid the fuss and hassle if its a peak season.
+I suggest you book your ticket and reservation online to avoid the fuss and hassle if its a peak season.
 Me and my friends travelled in December and the crowd was just okay.